ThestralWarrior/MatrixMultiplicationPerformance/README.md

 - A[i][k]: ✅ good cache behavior (row-wise memory access)
 - B[k][j]: ⚠️ bad cache behavior (column-wise memory access)

-In row-wise memory access, the elements are likely to exist in the cache which lead to higher cache hits, whereas in column-wise memory access, cache misses occur which require a new cache line of elements to be fetched from main memory.
+In row-wise memory access, the elements are likely to exist in the cache which leads to higher cache hit rates, whereas in column-wise memory access, cache misses occur which requires a new cache line to be fetched from main memory.
 This results in a drop in performance.

 To overcome the poor cache behavior in the naïve approach, the cache-tiling method is used.
 In this method, each matrix is divided into smaller submatrices (called tiles or blocks).